Overview of ITIL Framework

 - Management of finances where the spending activities of the business are taken into account; for instance, the budget is finalized, the accounts of the organization and all activities involving expenditure are analyzed.
 Financial management also works towards minimizing costs while maximizing the value of the service provided.

-- Managing demand which means evaluating the demand of the customer in context to the service rendered.
-It is the job of this management to ensure that the magnitude of the service provided, its availability and the different type of services are in sync with the needs of the customers.
+- Managing demand means evaluating the demand of the customer in context to the service rendered.
+It is the job of this management to ensure that the magnitude of the service provided, its availability, and the different type of services are in sync with the needs of the customers.

 - Business relationship management involves maintaining a good and satisfying relationship with customers.
 The target here is to understand the requirements of the customer and rendering services to fulfill those needs.